speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 e2e tests involve seeding different test data for different test scenarios, they are typically slow to run and make testing edge cases and failure states a headache.
 They can have a monetary impact too - imagine sending real SMS notifications every time a test runs, or causing some infrastructure to have to scale to handle the fake traffic you are generating**

-** in reality you should not be running these e2e tests at scale without understanding and planning for the impact on your infrastructure and external providers.
+** In reality you should not be running these e2e tests at scale without understanding and planning for the impact on your infrastructure and external providers.
 It does happen though!
 A lot!

 The Cypress docs [Network Requests article](https://docs.cypress.io/app/guides/network-requests) recommends that you have end-to-end tests around the critical paths of your application.

 The rest of the time the use of stubbed responses is ideal, allowing you to control the data entering your component and ensure that the component is reacting correctly.

-Using `cy.intercept()` we can control all aspects of an HTTP response, the headers, status code, body.
+`cy.intercept()` can be used to control all aspects of an HTTP response, headers, status code, and the body.
 We can also add delays to simulate latency.

 ## Setup